Minneapolis Community Events Assistance Program

 - Events primarily focused on fundraising for the organizing entity

-- Costs not directly related to city service requirements, such as marketing, entertainment, or venue rental fees
+- Costs not directly related to city service requirements, such as marketing, entertainment, venue rental fees, or catering costs

 Evaluation Criteria